bintMA/bintma-blogging-api/README.md

 16. Come up with any algorithm for calculating the reading_time of the blog.
 17. Write tests for all endpoints.

-## Setup
+## Execution

-- Install NodeJS, mongodb
-- pull this repo
-- update env with example.env
-- run `npm run start:dev`
+- Created folder and  files
+- Installed dependencies
+- Happy/Stressful Coding

 ---